 Who We Are

-The Vermont International Film Foundation is a non-profit organization whose mission is to enrich the community through film
+The Vermont International Film Festival is a non-profit organization whose mission is to enrich the community through film

 VTIFF Executive Director

 Orly Yadin, Executive Director of VTIFF since Jan 2012, is a filmmaker and producer of both documentaries and animation films and series.
 Prior to making films, she was a film researcher on historical programs and in 2001 she founded Footage Farm – an archival footage collection based in London with international clients.
 Orly has also taught documentary film history and theory in universities in England and at Burlington College.
 In 1995 she co-founded and ran Halo Productions specializing in animation films.
 Many of Halo’s short films won international awards at festivals, and one, Silence, was short-listed for the Academy Awards.
 A Vermont resident since 2004 and a US citizen since 2010.